jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 -->
 Version 1.27

-Spring Boot for VMware GemFire provides the convenience of Spring Boot’s *convention over configuration* approach by using *auto-configuration* with Spring Framework’s powerful abstractions and highly consistent programming model to simplify the development of VMware GemFire applications in a Spring context.
+[spring-boot-gemfire-name] provides the convenience of Spring Boot’s *convention over configuration* approach by using *auto-configuration* with Spring Framework’s powerful abstractions and highly consistent programming model to simplify the development of [vmware-gemfire-name] applications in a Spring context.

-Secondarily, Spring Boot for VMware GemFire provides developers with a consistent experience whether building and running Spring Boot/VMware GemFire applications locally or in a managed environment, such as with [VMware Tanzu Application Service](https://tanzu.vmware.com/tanzu) (TAS).
+Secondarily, [spring-boot-gemfire-name] provides developers with a consistent experience whether building and running Spring Boot/[vmware-gemfire-name] applications locally or in a managed environment, such as with
+[VMware Tanzu Application Service](https://tanzu.vmware.com/tanzu) (TAS).